Public Talks

 Around the world with Steve Bloom

-Steve Bloom is a vibrant and entertaining public speaker on issues related to wildlife, travel, the environment and photography.
+Steve Bloom is a vibrant and entertaining public speaker on issues related to wildlife, travel, the environment and documentary photography.
 Hear him describe his diverse encounters which include swimming underneath an elephant, being charged by a wild rhinoceros and photographing in one of the world's deepest gold mines.
 His speaking engagements are accompanied by stunning imagery as he recounts his experiences travelling to all the world's continents.
 A prolific author of photography monographs as well as children's books, now in over seventy editions, he tailors his talks to suit a wide variety of audiences.

 At the age of forty, Steve Bloom gave up a lucrative career providing photographic services in London and chose instead to travel the world documenting the planet's endangered wildlife.
 It seemed like a crazy idea at the time, making no business sense, as no bank would offer a loan for such a seemingly frivolous exercise.
 He was strongly advised by his doctor not to take the risk, given the inevitable strain on family life.
 It was a great challenge in lateral, creative thinking which untimately paid off.
 He was able to balance family life with travel and sell the pictures for a decent income.
-With his wife, Kathy, he formed a photo library to fund the family, books and photo shoots.
+With his wife, Kathy, he founded a photo library to fund the family, books and photo shoots.

 Contact us to discuss availability and prices.